 Whale Adaptations - Baleen whales - Mysticeti

 How are blue, right, fin, sei, humpback, fin whales, the large species found in Antarctica, adapted to survive in the cold oceans?

 The largest animals ever to have lived, larger than any dinosaur, their huge bulk being supported by the sea.
 Not exclusively Antarctic animals but often found in the frigid waters in both north and south polar regions.

 Large whales are able to live indefinitely in the coldest seas on earth.
 If you were to fall into the Antarctic Ocean, you would have about 15 minutes before hypothermia set in, at this point you may pass out and drown, in any case you would be dependent on someone else to get you out of the sea, even if you were kept afloat with a life vest you would be dead in 60-90 minutes.
-Whales however can live at the same temperatures indefinitely, if healthy and reasonably fed, they just don't get hypothermia - ever.
-The reason for this is that a large size with a low surface area to volume ratio, and a blanket of blubber around the whole animal below the skin mean that metabolic heat is retained to the degree that the coldest seas are permanently survivable.
+Whales however can live at the same temperatures indefinitely if healthy and reasonably fed, they just don't get hypothermia - ever.
+The reason for this is that a large size with a low surface area to volume ratio, and a blanket of blubber around the whole animal below the skin mean that metabolic heat is retained to the degree that the coldest seas are readily survivable.

 - Anatomical - Structures of the body.

 - Behavioural - The manner in which animals move and act.

 - Physiological - The internal functions of the animal from biochemical, to cellular, tissue, organ and whole organism levels.